FLSA STATUS: Non-Exempt, Temporary

 Note: The statements herein are intended to describe the general nature and level of work being performed by employees and are not to be construed as an exhaustive list of responsibilities, duties, and skills required of personnel so classified.
 Furthermore, they do not establish a contract for employment and are subject to change at the discretion of the employer.

-Applicants should submit 1) a current resume and 2) a cover letter explaining their interest and aptitude for the position.
+Please submit a cover letter explaining your interest and aptitude for the position and resume - all applications materials should be attached as PDF files.
 Applicants are also invited to share a professional or academic writing sample, but this is optional.
-All application materials should be attached as PDF files.
 Any application that does not include both a cover letter and a resume saved as PDFs will be rejected.